 Edwin Lefèvre in Reminiscences of a Stock Operator

-Andrew Carnegie, the 19th century steel baron said something along the same lines (not from that book)…
+Andrew Carnegie, the 19th century steel baron said something along the same lines (not from the book)…

 There is scarcely an instance of a man who has made a fortune by speculation and kept it.